-Mortality rates were based on the Pub-2010 General Employee Mortality Table, with slight adjustments to fit PERA's experience.
+Mortality rates were based on the Pub-2010 General Employee Mortality Table.
+The tables are adjusted slightly to fit PERA's experience.

-Actuarial assumptions for GERF are reviewed every four years.
-The most recent four-year experience study was completed in 2022.
-The assumption changes were adopted by the Board and become effective with the July 1, 2023 actuarial valuation.
+Actuarial assumptions for General Plan are reviewed every four years.
+The General Plan was last reviewed in 2022.
+The assumption changes were adopted by the board and became effective with the July 1, 2023 actuarial valuation.

-The following changes in actuarial assumptions and plan provisions occurred in 2023:
+The following changes in actuarial assumptions and plan provisions occurred in 2024: